Hossam-Ahmed123/UAE-Car-Pallet-Reader/README.md

 java -jar target/uae-car-pallet-reader-0.0.1-SNAPSHOT.jar
 ```

 The API will be available at `http://localhost:8080`.
+The generated Swagger UI is served at `http://localhost:8080/swagger-ui.html` and the OpenAPI JSON is available at `http://localhost:8080/v3/api-docs`.

 ### API Usage